nerfstudio-project/nerfstudio/docs/quickstart/installation.md

 ::::::{tab-set}
 :::::{tab-item} Linux

 Install CUDA.
-This library has been tested with version 11.3.
+This library has been tested with version 11.7.
 You can find CUDA download links [here](https://developer.nvidia.com/cuda-toolkit-archive) and more information about installing CUDA [here](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).

 :::::
 :::::{tab-item} Windows
 Install [Git](https://git-scm.com/downloads).

 Install CUDA.
-This library and the Windows installation process has been tested with version 11.3.
+This library and the Windows installation process has been tested with version 11.7.

-::::{tab-set}
-:::{tab-item} 11.3 with Visual Studio 2019 v16.9

-Install Visual Studio 2019 ver 16.9.
-This must be done before installing CUDA.
-The necessary components are included in the `Desktop Development with C++` workflow (also called `C++ Build Tools` in the BuildTools edition).
-You can find older versions of Visual Studio 2019 [here](https://learn.microsoft.com/en-us/visualstudio/releases/2019/history#release-dates-and-build-numbers).
-The latest version, 16.11, may cause errors when installing tiny-cuda-nn.

-Install CUDA 11.3.
-You can find CUDA download links [here](https://developer.nvidia.com/cuda-toolkit-archive) and more information about installing CUDA [here](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).

 :::
 :::{tab-item} 11.7 with Visual Studio 2022